-She pursued “higher education” in the Niagara region at Brock University, where she achieved a degree in both Philosophy and Film and managed to write well over 100 articles for the Canadian University Press.
+She pursued higher education in the Niagara region at Brock University, where she achieved a degree in both Philosophy and Film and managed to write well over 100 articles for the Canadian University Press.

-She left her Toronto home (basement apartment), in late 2009 to wander around England as the country managed to woo her with an impressive display of overcast skies.
-In November of 2011, she moved to Edinburgh, Scotland which is the loveliest of all the major British cities.
-There she consumed all of Illegal Jack’s burritos and stole a Scottish lassie.
-She now resides in Montreal, Quebec with her legendary girlfriend Roisin in a flat that has a radge, cranky neighbour.
-There she works as the Screen Editor for Cult MTL and watches movies all day long.
-(Lie.)
+She left her Toronto home (basement apartment) in late 2009 to wander around England as the country managed to woo her with an impressive display of overcast skies.
+In November of 2011, she moved to Edinburgh, Scotland which is the loveliest of all the major British cities, until her visa ran out.
+Then she backpacked through Europe with her stolen Scottish cargo (and soon-to-be wife) Roisin, before moving to Montreal, Quebec where Kayla worked as the Assistant Editor and Screen Editor for Cult MTL.

-She loves comics.
-She has completed a webcomic GALAVANT, which documents her travels throughout the UK over a period of three months.
-She’s also involved in Julia Scheele’s 69 Love Songs, Illustrated project and has created a travel related piece called “Lost & Found” for Paper Science 7.
+She has completed a webcomic GALAVANT, which documents her travels throughout the U.K. over a period of three months.
+She’s also involved in Julia Scheele’s 69 Love Songs, Illustrated project and has created a travel related piece called Lost & Found for Paper Science 7.
 She also worked with Blank Slate Books as book co-ordinator for the British comics anthology Nelson, which was Eisner nominated and the 2012 winner for Best Book at the British Comic Awards.
-She’s currently using the lyrics from Tegan and Sara songs to create dialogue for her new comic project tentatively titled “This Is Everything”, a love story, but mostly a celebration of the band’s music.
+She’s currently using the lyrics from Tegan and Sara songs to create dialogue for her new comic project tentatively titled A Love Type Thing, a love story, but mostly a celebration of the band’s music.

-all content (unless otherwise noted) copyright © 2008-2013 Kayla Marie Hillier
+all content (unless otherwise noted) copyright © 2008-2014 Kayla Marie Hillier